-- a.
-Data Recovery Programs (including Data Recovery Plans and Data Recovery Reports) will be prepared by the City as appropriate in consultation with the SHPD.
-Data Recovery Programs shall be submitted for review and approval by the SHPD. - b.
-Whenever possible, technological means will be used to avoid potential human remains and archaeological resources to minimize disturbance. - c.
-Completion of data recovery work must be verified by the SHPD prior to initiation of construction within the area of these sites. - d.
-Data recovery plans specify the disposition of recovered objects and shall be submitted by the City to the SHPD for review and approval. - F. Curation-The City will curate recovered materials in accordance with HAR, Title 13, Subtitle 13, Chapter 278.
-The City shall consult with public and private institutions to pursue an opportunity to provide public access to the recovered materials.
-Interpretive materials as described in Stipulation VII of this agreement at one or more stations may incorporate archaeological materials recovered during development of the Project.
-Any human remains found on lands owned or controlled by the Federal government will be addressed in accordance with NAGPRA in coordination with the affected land management agency.
+F. Curation-The City will curate recovered materials in accordance with applicable laws, such as HAR Chapter 13-278 and 36 C.F.R.
+79. The City shall consult with public and private institutions to pursue an opportunity to provide public access to the recovered materials.
+Interpretive materials as described in Stipulation VII of this PA at one or more stations may incorporate archaeological materials recovered during development of the Project.
+F. Any human remains found on lands owned or controlled by the federal government will be addressed in accordance with NAGPRA in coordination with the affected land management agency.